someparty/someparty/source/articles/2019-06-09-le-justin-trudeau-kinda-party.html.markdown

 [Listen: The Drew Thomson Foundation - "L.A.
 Lately" @ YouTube](https://youtu.be/sNhyokIqVfc "#")

-Guelph-based singer/songwriter [Innes Wilson](https://inneswilson.bandcamp.com/) is readying a full-length for the summer.
+Guelph-based singer-songwriter [Innes Wilson](https://inneswilson.bandcamp.com/) is readying a full-length for the summer.
 Look for *The Heart That Holds This Up* on August 16 through [Out of Sound Records](https://outofsoundrecords.bandcamp.com/).
 The first single from the set will be titled "Of Love and Lost," and it's due to arrive alongside a video on June 21.
 That's still a few weeks out, but you can peak a teaser for it below.

 Wilson last released the *Seaview* EP in 2018, which featured music tracked at [Construction & Destruction](https://constructionanddestruction.bandcamp.com/)'s Quarantine studio with backing from members of [WHOOP-Szo](https://thenoisymountain.bandcamp.com).
 This supplementary LP was recorded with Halifax-based producer Adam Warren (Glory Glory, Pretty Normal, The Drug Rugs).